 - Customers start with a style quiz, answering questions like "How do you feel about shopping?" and "Do you like to try new trends?"

-- Based on those answers, serves up images of outfits you can rate based on your style preferences
+- Based on those answers, customers are sent images of outfits, which they can rate based on their style preferences.

 This approach is working.
 "In a time period where the broader apparel and accessories market saw sales decline 80 percent, we delivered $372 million in net revenue," Stitch Fix Founder and CEO Katrina Lake said in a statement to investors.

-Of course, you need to be careful here - protecting customer data is a top priority.
-If you share their data without explicit permission, or use it in a way they didn't intend, you'll be breaking your customer's trust.
+Of course, you need to be careful here—protecting customer data is a top priority.
+If you share their data without explicit permission or use it in a way they didn't intend, you'll break your customer's trust.
 And once broken, trust is hard for brands to regain.